michami/SurvivalSoloRPG/additional dice notes.md

 2. **Mice x3** (1 HP, 1 STR, 1 DEX, 1 INT) magic attack

-    * PC attacks with Fireball, an INT attack (unavoidable, if it hits, all creatures in a small area catch fire)
+    * PC attacks with Fireball (Medium(8) difficulty, unavoidable, if it hits, all creatures in a small area catch fire)
     * PC rolls fray die for a 2 and does no damage
-    * PC rolls on INT(1) and gets a 4 (INT drops to zero for the next turn)
+    * PC rolls on INT(3) and gets an 8 (INT drops to zero for the next turn)
-    * Mice roll on INT(1) and gets a 3 (INT drops to zero for the next turn)
     * Mice catch on fire
     * At the start of the mice's turn, all mice roll for a saving throw
     * Mouse 1 rolls on STR(1) for a 5, takes one point of damage and dies